Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Related Work

 Besides forward gradients, numerous other approaches seek to train neural networks without backpropagation, often to overcome its biological implausibility.
-Feedback Alignment~\citep{lillicrapRandomSynapticFeedback2016} aims to enhance biological plausibility and solve the so-called weight transport problem~\citep{grossbergCompetitiveLearningInteractive1987} by communicating feedback signals backward along random, untrained feedback paths.
-Follow-up works~\citep{noklandDirectFeedbackAlignment2016,frenkelLearningFeedbackFixed2021,flugelFeedForwardOptimizationDelayed2023} replace this backward step with direct forward communication to each layer, effectively addressing the update locking problem~\citep{jaderbergDecoupledNeuralInterfaces2017}. \citet{bachoLowvarianceForwardGradients2024} combine direct feedback alignment~\citep{noklandDirectFeedbackAlignment2016} with forward gradients and momentum to reduce the gradient variance.
-The forward-forward algorithm~\citep{hintonForwardForwardAlgorithmPreliminary2022} trains neural networks using two forward passes---one on positive data and another on negative data---while applying local updates to differentiate between them.
-Similarly, PEPITA~\citep{dellaferreraErrordrivenInputModulation2022a} applies a second forward pass on a randomly modulated input, which has been shown to be a special case of forward-forward~\citep{srinivasanForwardLearningTopFeedback2023}.
-Synthetic gradients~\citep{jaderbergDecoupledNeuralInterfaces2017,czarneckiUnderstandingSyntheticGradients2017} approximate the gradient by training layer-local models that predict the gradient using only local information, effectively decoupling the layers.
+Feedback Alignment~\cite{lillicrapRandomSynapticFeedback2016} aims to enhance biological plausibility and solve the so-called weight transport problem~\cite{grossbergCompetitiveLearningInteractive1987} by communicating feedback signals backward along random, untrained feedback paths.
+Follow-up works~\cite{noklandDirectFeedbackAlignment2016,frenkelLearningFeedbackFixed2021,flugelFeedForwardOptimizationDelayed2023} replace this backward step with direct forward communication to each layer, effectively addressing the update locking problem~\cite{jaderbergDecoupledNeuralInterfaces2017}.
+Forward gradients have been combined with direct feedback alignment~\cite{noklandDirectFeedbackAlignment2016} and momentum to reduce the gradient variance~\cite{bachoLowvarianceForwardGradients2024}.
+The forward-forward algorithm~\cite{hintonForwardForwardAlgorithmPreliminary2022} trains neural networks using two forward passes---one on positive data and another on negative data---while applying local updates to differentiate between them.
+Similarly, PEPITA~\cite{dellaferreraErrordrivenInputModulation2022a} applies a second forward pass on a randomly modulated input, which has been shown to be a special case of forward-forward~\cite{srinivasanForwardLearningTopFeedback2023}.
+Synthetic gradients~\cite{jaderbergDecoupledNeuralInterfaces2017,czarneckiUnderstandingSyntheticGradients2017} approximate the gradient by training layer-local models that predict the gradient using only local information, effectively decoupling the layers.

-\section{MULTI-TANGENT FORWARD GRADIENTS}
+\section{Multi-Tangent Forward Gradients}